Quick Answer: Invoice vs Receipt

 Under Accrual Accounting, you record income when the Invoice is sent (Revenue).
 Under Cash Accounting, you record income only when the Receipt is issued (Cash Received).
 Most growing businesses must use the Accrual method.

-The information provided in this guide is intended for educational purposes only and aligns with general Generally Accepted Accounting Principles (GAAP) and IFRS standards as of 2026.
-However, tax laws vary significantly by jurisdiction (e.g., state sales tax nexus in the US vs. VAT rules in the EU).
+The information provided in this guide is intended for general educational and informational purposes only.
+While we strive to align content with Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS) as of 2026, tax laws and regulations vary significantly by jurisdiction (e.g., state sales tax nexus in the US, VAT rules in the EU, GST requirements in Australia and Canada).